Srianumakonda6/Shared_Calculator/README.md

 Enter "npm i" in terminal
-Start the "server node server" output is seen through "localhost:3000" in your web browser.
+Start the server "node server" output is seen through "localhost:3000" in your web browser.